kontent-ai/delivery-sdk-ruby/README.md

 ### Responses

-All responses from the `.execute` method will be/extend the `Kentico::Kontent::Delivery::Responses::ResponseBase` class which contains an `http_code` attribute and a friendly message that can be displayed by calling `.to_s`.
-You can check the code to determine if the request was successful:
+All responses from the `.execute` method will be/extend the `Kentico::Kontent::Delivery::Responses::ResponseBase` class which contains the following attributes:

+- **http_code**: The HTTP status code of the response
+- **headers**: The headers of the response
+- **json**: The full JSON body of the response

+You can check the response code to determine if the request was successful:

 ```ruby
 delivery_client.items.execute do |response|